intel/diagnostics-utility/docs/diagnose.rst

   JSON output file: /home/test/intel/diagnostics/logs/diagnostics_select_intel_gpu_detector_check_hostname_20211123_103132327361.json

-  The report was generated for the machine: hostname by the Diagnostics Utility for Intel® oneAPI Toolkits 2022.1.0
+  The report was generated for the machine: hostname by the Diagnostics Utility for oneAPI 2024.2.0